oanda/apidocs/v1/stream.md

 * On the fxTrade environment, each rate stream connection may subscribe up to a maximum of 10 instruments.
 This limit is not in place for the sandbox and fxTrade Practice environments where each connection can subscribe to all tradeable instruments.

 #### Events Streaming

-* Current limit of connections per access token is set to ...?
+* *Sandbox*: current limit of connections per IP is set to 5.

-In the event that a limit is reached, OANDA servers will disconnect the oldest connection and establish a newly requested one instead.
+In the event that a limit is reached, OANDA servers will do one of the following:

+*Sandbox*: reject a new connection with status code reply 429.

+*Production environment*: disconnect the oldest connection and establish a newly requested one instead.

 ### Connections